 The body reaction to food poisoning is rapid and intense.
 In many cases, it could mean you will spend most of your precious holiday time seriously ill or even in hospital.
+If this sounds familiar, you could be entitled to make a holiday food poisoning compensation claim.

-Many travellers abroad are often aware of the risks of drinking from the local water supply and will also try to ensure that the food they eat has been thoroughly cooked.
+Many travellers abroad are often aware of the risks posed by drinking from the local water supply and will also try to ensure that the food they eat has been thoroughly cooked.
 But these basic precautions may not be enough to prevent catching a serious illness caused by negligent food preparation or hygiene practices at your hotel.

 Food-borne illness around the world: